buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 ### Pipe connections {#sec:mvd-pipeconnection}

 Pipe connections, joints and points of intersection are defined by the **\<Connection>** elements.
-The illustration bellow demonstrates the mode of description, which contains the attributes of the structure **\<Struct>** and its child elements:
+The illustration below demonstrates the mode of description, which contains the attributes of the structure **\<Struct>** and its child elements:

 1. General data **\<Struct>**
 2. Center **\<Center>**